Lull mattress review

 The Lull Original runs right in the middle, which is exactly what many shoppers want.
 Earlier versions felt a little firmer.
 Newer runs add a touch more hug without turning the surface into a deep sink.

-On my scale it sits around six and a half to seven out of ten.
+On my scale, it sits around 6.5 to 7 out of 10.
 When you first lie down you feel the top layer slowly wrap around the shoulders and hips, then the transition and base layers keep your body from dipping too far.
 The hug is present but controlled.
 Think gentle cradle rather than a beanbag.

 One of the reasons I like Lull is that it avoids the heavy stuck feeling that some dense memory foams create.
 Changing positions is not a fight.
 The transition foam responds quickly enough that you can roll from side to back without feeling trapped.